eclipse-thingweb/playground/playground-cli/README.md

 # Thingweb-Playground

 This package provides a Command Line Interface (CLI) for the Web of Things Playground.
+You can validate whether one, or several given TDs are valid.
+Furthermore you can generate an assertion test report (`-a`) to see which assertions are implemented in your TD.
+For more information on the usage of the CLI, please use `--help` parameter.
+Most parameters can be mixed (e.g.
+`-a -c -n`) will output an **Assertion report**, in json and **not csv** and seperately for every given TD **not merged**.
+But keep in mind, that assertion parameters won't have any effect on the normal validation.

 The core package can be found here: TODO:
 The web interface can be found here: TODO: or running hosted [here](http://plugfest.thingweb.io/playground/)
+The assertions package can be found here: TODO:

 Validation tool for W3C WoT Thing Descriptions.
 Your Thing Descriptions should be written according to the W3C standard found [here](https://w3c.github.io/wot-thing-description/#).